felko/neuron-mode/README.md

 You can create new zettels from Emacs, neuron-mode will take care of creating the file with a generated hash in the current active zettelkasten.

-Zettel links can be inserted using `neuron-insert-zettel-link` which will prompt you to select an existing zettel in the active zettelkasten.
+Links can be inserted using `neuron-insert-zettel-link` which will prompt you to select an existing zettel in the active zettelkasten.
 Zettels can also be linked and created on the fly by using `neuron-insert-new-zettel`.
+A third way to insert links, assuming that you use company, is by typing `<a few keywords`.
+This will show all the zettels whose titles match those keywords.

 To avoid typos in tags which might mess up the organization of your zettelkasten, use `neuron-add-tag`/`neuron-add-tags` which will allow you to